BitRaam/BitRaamSourceCodeVer5-2025/doc/README.md

-Bitcoin Core
+BitRaam Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires several hundred gigabytes or more of disk space.
+BitRaam Core is the original BitRaam client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of BitRaam transactions, which requires several hundred gigabytes or more of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to several days or more.

-To download Bitcoin Core, visit [bitraamcore.org](https://bitraamcore.org/en/download/).
+To download BitRaam Core, visit [bitraamcore.org](https://bitraamcore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run BitRaam Core on your native platform.

 ### Unix